maverick-boiler-robotics-team-4272/2023Bot/src/main/java/frc/robot/Subsystems/ReadMe.md

 ### Rotation Lock
 In this state, the translation is controlled by the driver as described in the Drive State, but rotation is locked to ensure the robot is facing a particular point or direction at all times.
 ### Point State
 In this state, the robot moves directly, in a straight line, to another point on the field, without regard for anything potentially blocking the robot.
-The robot is not speed-limited in this situation.
-This could be useful, for instance, to speed to the loading station when there is a clear path there.

-*Marketing Note:* Robots generally do not exceed 16 feet/second because they are uncontrollable beyond that.
-However, in the Path Following and Point States, the driver is not in control.
-Therefore, please make sure to highlight that the robot can move up to __ feet/second (TODO update correct value) in these states.
 ## Hardware
 Swerve Drive Specialties MK4i using </br>
-4 NEO Brushless motors paired with Spark Max motor controller for driving (add gear ratio here) </br>
+4 NEO Brushless motors paired with Spark Max motor controller for driving (6.75:1) </br>
-4 NEO Brushless motors paired with Spark Max motor controller for module rotation (add gear ratio here)
+4 NEO Brushless motors paired with Spark Max motor controller for module rotation (150:7)

 TODO update all other subsystems below